allestercorton/allestercorton/README.md

 #### Web Developer | Ormoc City, Philippines
 Passionate web developer with a love for problem-solving and a knack for building innovative solutions.
-Currently focused on honing skills in frontend and backend development to become a proficient Software Engineer.
+Currently focused on honing skills in frontend and backend development to become a proficient developer.

 **Skills:**
 - **Frontend:**